Legacy may refer to any of the following:

 - The product is over ten years old.

 - The product's manufacturing or developing company goes out of business.

 Why you may not want to use legacy hardware and software

-It's a difficult choice to upgrade when you have a legacy computer, hardware, or software that ran reliably for years.
-However, there are many reasons why you should not run legacy hardware or software, especially if you're using the legacy hardware or software to run a business.
+It's a difficult choice to upgrade when you have a legacy computer, hardware, or software running reliably for years.
+However, there are many reasons why you should not run legacy hardware or software, especially if you're using legacy hardware or software to run a business.